danny00747/tfe-report/src/09_security.md

 The X-Frame-Options HTTP response header can be used to indicate whether a browser should be allowed to render a page in a <frame>, <iframe>, <embed> or <object>.
-Sites can use this to avoid click-jacking attacks, by ensuring that their content is not embedded into other sites.
+Sites can use this to avoid click-jacking attacks, by ensuring that their content is not embedded into other sites. \newline

 \rightline{{\rm --- From developer.mozilla.org}}